 As before, there is an essay, but now it's optional (at the end of the test) and scored separately.
 Some universities may still require that students submit an essay score, so if this is the case make sure you have taken the essay portion at least once.

-The new Math section
+The Math section

 The Math section of the new SAT focuses more heavily on algebra and data analysis, and less on geometry.
 It also includes a few advanced concepts not seen on the earlier SAT (largely pre-Calculus), along with some questions that ask you to apply mathematical reasoning to situations in business, science or the social sciences.
 There are two multiple-choice sections: one is 55 minutes and allows the use of a calculator, and the other is 25 minutes and must be completed without a calculator.

-The new Reading section
+The Reading section

-The New Writing section
+The Writing section

 The Writing section will test many of the same concepts covered on the old SAT – so make sure you know how to properly use verbs, pronouns, punctuation and idioms.
 But, in a departure from the old version of the test, you will have to edit full passages and choose words that best capture an author’s tone or argument.